Hiwonder-docs/Raspberry-Pi-5-Controller/source/docs/5_OpenCV_Computer_Vision_Course.md

 RETR_TREE = 3 ，Detect layer by layer from right to left according to the tree-shaped storage contour

-* The third parameter "**method**" stands for the method used to search the contour.
+* The third parameter `method` stands for the method used to search the contour.
 The specific method is as follow.

 CHAIN_APPROX_NONE, Preserve all the dots on the contour